markwingerd/checkdir/README.txt

     delete_seperator_unix(fileName [,pathType])
     check_seperator_ntfs(fileName [,pathType])
     check_seperator_unix(fileName [,pathType])
+    split_file_and_path(dirStr, pathType)

 - dirStr is a string that should represent a directory path.
-- pathType is optional.
-This variable needs is required if you are intending to varify a directory path obeys rules for another file system. e.g: You are creating a file for Linux and later plan to move the file to Windows.
+- pathType is optional for all function except split_file_and_path.
+This variable is required if you are intending to varify a directory path obeys rules for another file system. e.g: You are creating a file for Linux and later plan to move the file to Windows.
 Curent pathTypes are:

     NTFS_PATH_TYPE
     UNIX_PATH_TYPE